Amankhalsa/usefull_cmd/PHP laravel/My laravel note.md

                 {
                     $this->middleware('checkUser')->only(['addUser']);
                 }

-* this will be apply for all below functions:
+* this will be apply for all below functions in you use ->only(['addUser']) this will be appply for selected.